 To be eligible for admission, you must satisfy the University’s General Entrance Requirements, with at least one elective subject in Physics, Combined Science, M1/M2, Design and Applied Technology or Chemistry for HKDSE students.

 JUPAS HKDSE students will apply for admission to the Department of Mechanical Engineering (JS1207).
 They will enter a major after the first year of study.
 During their first year, students will study a broad range of Gateway Education (GE), College of Engineering and Home Department specified courses.
 The top 40% of students [based on (i) cumulative grade point average (CGPA) at the end of Semester B; (ii) no failed grades in any courses in Semesters A and B; (iii) completion of at least 30 credit units in Semesters A and B, including the required courses specified by the College of Engineering & Home Department; and (iv) no academic dishonesty record for the year] will have free choice of the majors offered by the Department.
 The other 60% of students will be allocated a major of their choice, subject to the availability of places and the CGPA.

 Qualified applicants may be invited for interviews and considered for admission based on their performance in the following areas:

 The curriculum has been categorized into eight main programme building blocks:

 Innovative teaching approaches will be adopted in the delivery of the curriculum in order to integrate theories with industrial practices.
 Problem-solving activities, experience-based learning, integrative workshops, industrial attachment, co-operative education, and industry-based projects are typical means to help achieve the goals.

 This major requires a total of 120 credit units.
 Applicants with Associate Degree, Higher Diploma or equivalent qualifications may be admitted with Advanced Standing I or II.

-This major has been granted provisional accreditation by the Hong Kong Institution of Engineers (HKIE), a signatory member of the Washington Accord under which all members agree to recognise each other’s accredited Engineering degree programmes.
+This major has been granted full accreditation by the Hong Kong Institution of Engineers (HKIE), a signatory member of the Washington Accord under which all members agree to recognise each other’s accredited Engineering degree programmes.

 Latest information on tuition fees is available at the website of the Academic Regulations and Records Office.